scleradb/scleradb.github.io/docsrc/sclerasql/sqlextml.md

       FROM (customers CLUSTERED WITH myclusterer(clusterid))
       GROUP BY clusterid;

-## Association Rule Mining
-Consider a table `sales` containing a row per customer and, given a set of products, one column for each product containing whether or not the customer has bought the product.
-We want to find statistically significant rules saying that if a customer buys product `A`, `C` and `D`, then he/she also buys product `B`.
-Such rules are called [association rules](http://en.wikipedia.org/wiki/Association_rule_learning).

-An associator is an object that contains all such rules in a dataset provided as input.
-The formal syntax for creating an associator is as follows (also see: [extended syntax](#extended-syntax-for-association-rule-mining)):

-    CREATE [ { TEMPORARY | TEMP } ] ASSOCIATOR associator_name USING table_expression

-This creates an associator with the name specified by `associator_name`.
-The clusterer is trained using the result of the [table expression](/doc/ref/sqlregular#table-expression) `table_expression`.
-The optional `TEMPORARY` (shortened form: `TEMP`) modifier creates an associator that exists for the duration of the Sclera session only; when the session ends, the associator is deleted.

-Notice the similarity with the [`CREATE TABLE AS` statement](#creating-tables-with-query-results), [`CREATE CLASSIFIER` statement](#classifier-training) and [`CREATE CLUSTERER` statement](#clusterer-training).

-In our example, the following creates the associator `myassociator` and trains it on the table `sales`:

-    > CREATE ASSOCIATOR myassociator USING sales;

-After the associator is created, you can list the rules using the [`DESCRIBE` command](/doc/ref/shell#describe):

-    > DESCRIBE myassociator;

 <a class="anchor" name="sclera-weka"></a><a class="anchor" name="sclera-mahout"></a>
 ## Extended Syntax for Using Specific Libraries and Algorithms
-The classifier/clusterer/associator syntax above is agnostic of the underlying library.
-Sclera uses [Weka](http://www.cs.waikato.ac.nz/ml/weka/) as the default library, and specific classification/clustering/association rule mining algorithms as default.
-The default library is specified in the [configuration file](/doc/ref/configuration#sclera-service-default-mlservice), and can be changed if required to an alternative supported library, such as [Apache Mahout](http://mahout.apache.org/)), and the algorithms therein.
+The classifier/clusterer syntax above is agnostic of the underlying library.
+Sclera uses [Weka](http://www.cs.waikato.ac.nz/ml/weka/) as the default library, and specific classification/clustering algorithms as default.
+The default library is specified in the [configuration file](../setup/configuration.md#sclera-service-default-mlservice), and can be changed if required to an alternative supported library, such as [Apache Mahout](http://mahout.apache.org/)), and the algorithms therein.

-The [default library](/doc/ref/configuration#sclera-service-default-mlservice) can be overriden by explicitly mentioning the library (currently, [`WEKA`](http://www.cs.waikato.ac.nz/ml/weka/) or [`MAHOUT`](http://mahout.apache.org)) in the `CREATE` statements.
+The [default library](../setup/configuration.md#sclera-service-default-mlservice) can be overriden by explicitly mentioning the library (currently, [`WEKA`](http://www.cs.waikato.ac.nz/ml/weka/) or [`MAHOUT`](http://mahout.apache.org)) in the `CREATE` statements.

-Moreover, you can select the specific algorithms to use for classification/clustering/association, and even provide the parameters.
+Moreover, you can select the specific algorithms to use for classification/clustering, and even provide the parameters.
 The algorithm names and parameters depend on the specific library.
 Sclera does not interpret the specified algorithm parameters, and merely passes them on to the appropriate APIs of the chosen library.

-For instance, the following uses Mahout as the underlying library for creating the classifier (instead of the default, [as earlier](#classifier-training)):
+For instance, the following uses `FOOBARML` as the underlying library for creating the classifier (instead of the default, [as earlier](#classifier-training)):

-    > CREATE MAHOUT CLASSIFIER myclassifier(isinterested) USING survey;
+    > CREATE FOOBARML CLASSIFIER myclassifier(isinterested) USING survey;

+(The above assumes that a [plugin for `FOOBAR`](../sdk/sdkextml.md) has been installed.)

 The following specifies the use of [`SIMPLEKMEANS` algorithm](http://weka.sourceforge.net/doc.dev/weka/clusterers/SimpleKMeans.html) for clustering in Weka: